-- Mental health services are an individual, group, or family-based treatment services that help people with mental health conditions to develop coping skills for daily living.
+Mental health services are individual, group, or family-based treatment services that help people with mental illness develop coping skills for daily living.
 These services also include work that the provider does to help make the services better for the person receiving the services.
-These kinds of things include: assessments to see if you need the service and if the service is working; treatment planning to decide the goals of your mental health treatment and the specific services that will be provided; and "collateral," which means working with family members and important people in your life (if you give permission) to help you improve or maintain your daily living abilities.
+These kinds of things include: assessments to see if you need the service and if the service is working; plan development to decide the goals of your mental health treatment and the specific services that will be provided; and "collateral," which means working with family members and important people in your life (if you give permission) to help you improve or maintain your daily living abilities.
 Mental health services can be provided in a clinic or provider's office, over the phone or by telemedicine, or in your home or other community setting.
-The types of services that are available include the following:

-- Mental health assessments,

-- Group and individual rehabilitation,

-- Group and individual therapy,

-- Crisis intervention,

-- Crisis stabilization,

-- 24-hour psychiatric emergency care,

-- Medication support services,

-- Integrated services for mental health and substance abuse,

-- Client and family peer support services,

-- Inpatient psychiatric care,

-- Adult residential care.